-Adobe Experience Manager (AEM) is an enormous enterprise web content management system.
-It is packed with functionalities which enable content authors to create great digital experiences.
+Adobe Experience Manager (AEM) is a comprehensive enterprise web content management system.
+Packed with a broad range of capabilities, it supports content and marketing teams in building great digital experiences.

-As is the case with every product of such a large scale, it's also very easy to make the wrong decisions when developing custom solutions on top of it.
-AEM is so flexible that any requirement can be translated into numerous implementations, ranging from a custom-built solution separated from the core of AEM, to a solution that's tightly integrated into the core of the product.
+But as is the case with every product of such a large scale, it's also very easy to make the wrong decisions.
+AEM is a very flexible product that allows many customizations.
+This means that any requirement can be translated into different kinds of implementations, ranging from a custom-built solution to a solution that is tightly aligned with the core principles of the product.

 - Leveraging the Context-Aware Configuration framework to make sub-parts of the website look & behave differently;